 - c.
 Make repairs and restart after the temperature gauge registers below 200° F (94° C). - d.
 Watch the temperature gauge regularly and turn off the unit if the temperature rises above 205° F (96° C).
 Repeat troubleshooting. - 3.
 If shutdown is activated and the temperature gauge shows temperature within normal temperature range: - a.
-Check the engine crankcase oil level. - b.
+This shutdown could have happened because of a too high exhaust temperature.
+This could have been caused by a damaged impeller or a partially blocked sea water strainer.
+Check the sea water strainer first.
+If it is clear, then check the condition of the sea water pump impeller. - b.
+Check the engine crankcase oil level.

+- c.
 If the oil level is low, fill with recommended lubricating oil and restart.
-Watch the oil pressure gauge carefully and shut off the engine if it does not show a normal reading (20-60 PSI) after a few seconds of operation. - c.
+Watch the oil pressure gauge carefully and shut off the engine if it does not show a normal reading (20-60 PSI) after a few seconds of operation. - d.
 If the oil level is normal, DO NOT restart the engine.
 Call your dealer for assistance.